 Further away from the main boardwalk, Garnet Avenue and Mission Boulevard form a slightly more exclusive part of the town, with designer clothing stores, gourmet restaurants and high-end bars offering more expensive alternatives to those you would find on Ocean Boulevard.
 You can also check in Crystal Pier, Tourmaline Beach, and North Pacific Beach.

-This is also the area you would come to if you prioritise nightlife during your trip, as it features one of the main nightlife centres in all of San Diego.
-Bars, restaurants and clubs that stay open till the early hours and cater primarily to a younger clientele are plentiful, giving you great options for when you want to drink and party the night away.
 There is also a pleasant pier here too, so it’s a great place for a romantic evening, as you can catch an early meal and take a stroll to watch a stunning sunset.

-The Kate Sessions Park & the Pacific Beach Recreation Centre boast lawns with ocean views, a children’s playground, and many more rugged areas used for mountain biking and hiking.
 Fanuel Street Park has plenty of facilities for smaller children and toddlers, while there are plenty of large, open wetlands on the banks of Rose Creek as well.

 Stay in Pacific Beach if you prioritize nightlife during your stay; you enjoy walking in parks; you want to stay in a more affluent neighborhood; you are traveling as a couple or with children; you like long, spacious beaches with a vibrant atmosphere.